smurfd/smurfer/README.md

 # smurfer
 Need some smurfing done? smurfer smurfs
-Idea is to create a general worker that distributes the working between server and client, and you can define what you want it todo.
+Idea is to create a general worker that distributes the job between server and client, and you can define what you want it todo.

 # install
 install pyenv and virtualenv via package manager:
-`brew install pyenv virtualenv`
+`$ brew install pyenv virtualenv`
-`apt install pyenv virtualenv`
+`$ apt install pyenv virtualenv`
-`zypper in pyenv virtualenv`
+`$ zypper in pyenv virtualenv`
-`dnf install pyenv virtualenv`
+`$ dnf install pyenv virtualenv`
-`emerge -vaD pyenv virtualenv`
+`$ emerge -vaD pyenv virtualenv`
 Or grab pyenv manually:
 ```
 $ curl -L https://github.com/pyenv/pyenv-installer/raw/master/bin/pyenv-installer | bash